deeplook/starters/aws-ecs-fargate/README.md

 ![AWS](https://img.shields.io/badge/AWS-%23FF9900.svg?style=for-the-badge&logo=amazon-aws&logoColor=white)
 ![Shell](https://img.shields.io/badge/Shell-%23121011.svg?style=for-the-badge&logo=gnu-bash&logoColor=white)

-This Terraform project provisions a complete, production-ready AWS ECS environment using Fargate.
+This project provisions a complete, production-ready AWS ECS environment using Fargate.
 It includes a an ECR repository, a dashboard service, an ECS task definition, a load balancer, and all the necessary networking and IAM components.

 The setup is designed to deploy a custom dummy Python application using MonsterUI defined in `dashboard.py` and the `Dockerfile`.